9 Top-Rated Tourist Attractions in Modena & Easy Day Trips

-The Celtic settlement lying astride the important ancient Via Emilia became a Roman colony in 183 BC, and in 1288 came into the hands of the great house of Este.
+The Celtic settlement lying astride the important ancient Via Emilia became a Roman colony in 183 BC and in 1288 came into the hands of the great house of Este.
 When that ruling family was forced to leave Ferrara in 1598, they moved their capital here.
-Modena's town center of wide arcaded streets and large squares, as well as its palatial buildings and gardens are largely due to the Estes, as are many of the city's considerable art treasures.
+Modena's town center of wide arcaded streets and large squares, as well as its palatial buildings and gardens, are largely due to the Estes, as are many of the city's considerable art treasures.
 The beautiful ensemble of the cathedral, Piazza Grande, and the Ghirlandina Tower are listed as a UNESCO World Heritage Site.
 Today, perhaps Modena is best known to sports car fans as the birthplace of auto manufacturer Enzo Ferrari and to food-lovers as the source of the finest balsamic vinegar, aged for decades in wooden barrels.
+Visiting the Ferrari museum and balsamic vinegar tastings are two of the most popular things to do in Modena.

 See also: Where to Stay in Modena